Opening chapters are more than plot. They must create the character and her world while preparing the reader for what’s ahead.

 Writing your opening line is difficult, but it’s not impossible.
 The effective opening is a simple, engaging hook that introduces your story and gives the reader a reason to continue.
 By using Gerke’s checklist you will be sure you have created the introduction your novel deserves.

 Find this article helpful?
-Please share it with other writers on social media.
+Please share it with other writers on social media or pin one of these images:

 Further reading: (affiliate, but I genuinely recommend this book)